 First, we have influence through our investment decisions.
 Impact investors will look at possible investments through the lens of financial value and also the lens of social values.
 There will be some investments that so violate our core values that any investment is unacceptable.
 For some people for example, fossil fuels falls into this category because of its damaging effects of the environment.

-Most investment decisions are not so clear-cut, however, because investments have both good and bad affects.
+Most investment decisions are not so clear-cut, however, because investments have both good and bad effects.
 For example, many people are concerned about fossil fuels effect on the climate, but also recognize that, at present, society needs fossil fuels to function.
 We were all able to come here today because of fossil fuels, for example.

 For these more complicated questions, we need criteria to evaluate the consistency of these investments with our values.
 There are many such lists of environmental and social issues of concern, many of which are very useful for impact investors.